 4. Can’t afford Photoshop?
 Try GIMP

 If you’ve ever used Photoshop before, it’ll be easy for you to transition to GIMP.
-Designed for advanced users, GIMP is a professional photo editor with an interface that looks almost identical to Adobe Photoshop.
+Designed for advanced users, GIMP is a professional photo editor with an almost identical interface to Adobe Photoshop.

 You’ll get access to almost every Photoshop tool.
 (We’re talking advanced filters, text settings and even layers.)
 So if you’re ever thinking of diving off the deep end and spending about $10 a month for Photoshop, try out GIMP first.